Cykooz/cykooz.resizer/README.md

 Implemented resize algorithms:
-- Nearest - is nearest-neighbor interpolation, replacing every pixel with the nearest pixel in the output; for upscaling this means multiple pixels of the. same color will be present.
+- Nearest - is nearest-neighbor interpolation, replacing every pixel with the nearest pixel in the output; for upscaling this means multiple pixels of the same color will be present.
 - Convolution with different filters:
   - box